 Myth: “People who talk about suicide are only trying to get attention.
 They won’t really do it.”

 Fact: WRONG!
-Few people commit suicide without first letting someone else know how they feel.
+Few people die by suicide without first letting someone else know how they feel.
 Those who are considering suicide give clues and warnings as a cry for help.
 In fact, most seek out someone to rescue them.
 Over 70% who do threaten to carry out a suicide either make an attempt or complete the act.

 Myth: “Once someone has already decided on suicide, nothing is going to stop them.
 Suicidal people clearly want to die.”